Samisalami05/unix_kernel_information/README.md

 Creates a connection where data can be sent between to file descriptors.
 The pipe ends can be closed with `close()`.

+Returns:
+On success, returns 0
-Returns 0 on success, -1 on error. `errno` is set to indicate the error.
+On failure, returns -1. `errno` is set to indicate the error.

 Include: `<unistd.h>`